telerik/ajax-docs/controls/editor/managing-content/getting-and-setting-content/save-in-a-database.md

 ---
 title: Save in a Database
-page_title: Save in a Database | UI for ASP.NET AJAX Documentation
+page_title: Save in a Database | RadEditor for ASP.NET AJAX Documentation
 description: Save in a Database
 slug: editor/managing-content/getting-and-setting-content/save-in-a-database
 tags: save,in,a,database